 GeneCards Summary for MARS1 Gene

 MARS1 (Methionyl-TRNA Synthetase 1) is a Protein Coding gene.
 Diseases associated with MARS1 include Interstitial Lung And Liver Disease and Charcot-Marie-Tooth Disease, Axonal, Type 2U.
-Among its related pathways are Gene Expression and tRNA Aminoacylation.
+Among its related pathways are tRNA Aminoacylation and One carbon pool by folate.
 An important paralog of this gene is VARS1.

 UniProtKB/Swiss-Prot Summary for MARS1 Gene